NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Dreamer of the Verdant Moon.md

 Choose two ability boosts.
 One must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in the Survival skill and the Zevgavizeb Lore skill.
-You gain the [[Feats/Ravening's Desperation|Ravening's Desperation]] skill feat.
+You gain the [[Ravening's Desperation|Ravening's Desperation]] skill feat.

 *Source: Pathfinder #153: Life's Long Shadows*
 *OGL*